7RU7H/Archive/Development/Languages/Go/Useful-Go.md

 // comments

 import (
-	fmt
-	strings
+	"fmt"
+	"strings"
+	"time"
+	"log"
+	"os"
+	"os/exec"
-	flag // -h is a default flag for help!
+	"flag" // -h is a default flag for help!
 	// generally there is a newline between imported library packages and project packages and external depencies

 	// These are stored in the GOPATH Environment variable under a src directory